Pueblo of Acoma

 3. Records and delivers messages or transfers calls to voice mail when appropriate.

-4. Welcomes visitors, determines nature of business, and announces visitors to appropriate personnel, maintaining professional and courteous demeanor.
+4. Welcomes visitors, determines nature of

 5. Arranges travel, prepares and submits travel-related documents, and maintains travel information for Health & Human Services-Behavioral Health staff as necessary.

 6. Prepares correspondence, reports, minutes, agendas, memos, forms, directories, resolutions, ordinances, and other documents and communications from drafts, recordings, or verbal instruction for Health & Human Services-Behavioral Health staff as requested.